vladfilimon/vladfilimon.github.io/_posts/2020-05-28-Solidity-ERC20-Short-Address-Attack.md

 However, this got fixed in Solidity v0.5.0 [see changelog](https://github.com/ethereum/solidity/blob/v0.5.0/Changelog.md) by this [pull request](https://github.com/ethereum/solidity/pull/4224)
 > Code Generator: Revert at runtime if calldata is too short or points out of bounds.
 This is done inside the ABI decoder and therefore also applies to abi.decode().

-The easiest fix for this vulnerability is to check if the message has the correct length, quite possibly in a modifier as shown [here](https://ethereum.github.io/browser-solidity/#gist=f5c444b9e087d03438aa990cb91b9e3a&optimize=false&version=soljson-v0.6.8+commit.0bbfe453.js).
+Should you opt to fix this in the contract layer, the easiest way would be to check if the message has the correct length, quite possibly in a modifier as shown [here](https://ethereum.github.io/browser-solidity/#gist=f5c444b9e087d03438aa990cb91b9e3a&optimize=false&version=soljson-v0.6.8+commit.0bbfe453.js).
 The first workaround was suggested by Reddit user [ izqui9 ](https://www.reddit.com/r/ethereum/comments/63s917/worrysome_bug_exploit_with_erc20_token/dfwmhc3/), while Peter Vessens suggests a [similar solution](https://github.com/MonolithDAO/token/blob/master/audit/TokenSaleAudit.pdf).
 A problem with these fixes has been found in regards to [Multisig wallets](https://blog.coinfabrik.com/smart-contract-short-address-attack-mitigation-failure/).
 As the short address attack can only take place on buffer underflows, checking if the raw input data is equal *or greater* than the size of all the arguments (as each argument should be 32 bytes).
 The *or greater* part would allow an overflow, and should resolve the issues with the Multisig wallets, which send more bytes than expected)